Beneficence (statue): Campus lore

-Some students believe that one way to find one's true love is to sit under Benny and kiss him or her with closed eyes.
-If Bennys wings flap, then the love is true; if no flapping occurs, then the love is not meant to be.
-Another myth suggests that the severed heads of each of the five Ball Brothers rest in individual urns on the top of the respective pillar; however, all five brothers are buried at Beech Grove Cemetery in Muncie.
+Some students believe one way to find true love is to sit under Benny and kiss them with closed eyes.
+If Benny's wings flap, then the love is true; if no flapping occurs, then the love is not meant to be.
+Another myth suggests that the severed heads of each of the five Ball Brothers rest in individual urns on the top of the respective pillar.
 Another legend states that a female student is not officially a coed until she is kissed by a male student beneath the statue.
-Another campus myth states if a virgin were to ever cross Bennys path she would come to life and fly away.
+Another campus myth states if a virgin were ever to cross Benny's path, she would come to life and fly away.